Why Do People Smoke Crack?

 Even though smoking crack can lead to a powerful addiction, you can stop today.
-There are inpatient and outpatient rehab facilities across the country that are dedicated to providing you or your loved one with the care and support necessary to get started on the road to recovery.
-Contact a treatment provider to learn more on treatment options.
+There are inpatient and outpatient rehab facilities across the country that are to providing you or your loved one with the care and support necessary to get started on the road to recovery.
+Contact a treatment provider to learn more about treatment options.

 Hayley Hudson is the Digital Media Manager at Addiction Center.
 She earned a B.A. in Communications from the University of Central Florida and has 6 years of professional writing experience.
 A passion for writing led her to a career in journalism, and she worked as a news reporter for 3 years, focusing on stories in the healthcare and wellness industry.
 Knowledge in healthcare led to an interest in drug and alcohol abuse, and she realized how many people are touched by addiction.